1coderookie/BSB-LPB-LAN_EN/docs/chap07.md

 - Manual
 - FAQ

-The two buttons "Sensors" and "Display log file" are displayed in black letters, if the function isn't active due to an uncommented definement in the file *BSB_lan_config.h*.
-In the above shown screenshot it's the button "Display log file", because no parameters to log are set.
+The button "Display log file" will be displayed in black letters, if the function isn't active due to an uncommented definement in the file *BSB_lan_config.h* (like shown in the screenshot above).

 Underneath the header area the installed version of BSB-LAN is shown.
 BSB-LAN checks by default if a newer version is available.
 If there is a newer version, the link leads to the ZIP file of the repo, so that you can save it directly from within the webinterface.